Dental Veneers & Bonding

 Dental Veneer Procedure

 The dental veneer procedure typically requires two appointments.
-During your first appointment, Dr. Davis or Dr. Sabin will begin by removing a minor amount of enamel from the front of the tooth to make room for the veneer.
+During your first appointment, our dentist will begin by removing a minor amount of enamel from the front of the tooth to make room for the veneer.
 This amount is so small that the procedure does not usually require the application of a local anesthetic.
 Once we have removed the right amount, we will make an impression of the tooth.
 This impression is sent to our laboratory where our technicians will use it to fabricate your final veneer.

 Dental Bonding Procedure